 This time the cave was pretty short, in length, but it was much taller and didn't smell like guano!
 This lagoon was also really cool, but really shallow!
 Though it wasn't raining when we first got into the water, as soon as we entered the lagoon the skies opened up.
 We were really happy that we had our waterproof camera case!

-We returned to the main boat and chugged along to our final drop off spot.
-This one took us to a really cool area full of limestone formations.
 The most famous of them was "James Bond Island."
 The 1974 Bond movie "The Man With the Golden Gun" was filmed in the bay, and the island's unique shape made it an unmistakable landmark.
 I am not a huge James Bond aficionado, but it was still pretty cool to see.